 Your provider will always claim 20% tax relief for you as standard.

-Higher-rate or Additional-rate taxpayers can claim back an extra 20% or 25% through their self-assessment tax returns.
+Higher-rate and additional-rate taxpayers receive the same 20% tax relief as basic rate taxpayers but they are able to claim back an extra 20% or 25% through their self-assessment tax returns.

 Tax relief rates